julianpistorius/atmosphere-docker/README.md

 **Please note that this is a work in progress.
 It currently works to deploy a local Atmosphere setup, but more work is required to harness the full potential of Docker Compose.
 Create issues for any problems or feature requests.**

+**Also, take a look at the open issues to see what you can expect to go wrong**

 ## Installing Docker
 ### macOS